 annex.backends git-config setting can be used to list the backends

-git-annex should use.
-The first one listed will be used by default when
+git-annex should use when adding new files.
+The first one listed will

 For finer control of what backend is used when adding different types of